Retail & Sales

 Retail Manager Salary Overview

-The Retail Manager is a sought-after profession in the United States with a median annual salary of $50,960.
-Compensation typically ranges from $31,200 for entry-level positions to $78,400 for experienced professionals in high-demand markets.
+The Retail Manager is one of the most important roles in the Retail & Sales sector of the US economy in 2026.
+With a median annual salary of $50,960, compensation for this position ranges from $31,200 at the entry level to $78,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Retail Manager in the US earns between $31,200 and $78,400 per year, with a median of $50,960.